nagar502/MlFLowExample/README.md

 # MlFLowExample
 Running a Basic MLFlow project Having Multiplication of 2 Numbers

- 1. Install mlflow using following comman pip install mlflow
+ 1. Install mlflow using following common pip install mlflow

  2. Run this project using following command: (Default values are 5 and 6)